This post may contain affiliate links. Read my full disclosure policy.

-A simple recipe for Arugula Almond Pesto designed to enliven soups, stews, cassoulets, sandwiches, and pasta dishes.
+A simple recipe for Arugula Pesto with Almonds, designed to enliven soups, stews, cassoulets, sandwiches, and pasta dishes.
 It’s vegan and made without pine nuts– adding a delicious peppery brightness to dishes you are already making!

 Arugula Almond Pesto is bright, peppery, and complex and brings dishes you are already making, to their happy place.
 It really elevates!